Hair Loss

 • Corticosteroids: Corticosteroids are anti-inflammatory medications that help treat auto-immune diseases.
 For people with alopecia areata or scarring alopecia, these medications can help to counteract the effects of such medical conditions.
 Steroid treatments are typically administered every 4-to-6 weeks and are prescription-only.

 • Antiandrogens: Androgens are sex hormones that can damage or destroy hair follicles.
 Antiandrogens are the medications given to help inhibit these hormones.
 These medications are prescription-only and start being effective between 2-to-4 months of daily use.
-Like finasteride, these medications must be continually taken for effects to remain.

 • Other medications: If your hair loss is the result of less common causes, such as infection to the scalp, a variety of additional medications can help.
 These include antifungal medications, antibiotics, and antimalarial medications.
 A doctor or dermatologist will need to assess what medication you need in this scenario.